sb2345/okckd.github.io/source/about/index.markdown

 footer: true
 ---

 Hi folks!
-I am CodeMonkey and I am a Java developer and an algorithm rookie. {% img right /assets/images/7275831.png 300 %}
+I am CodeMonkey and I am a Java developer and an algorithm rookie.

 Are you looking for a job?
 Are you starting to learn algorithms?